Frequently Asked Questions for Notary in California

 Can you translate documents?

-Do your notaries accept credit card?
+Do you accept credit card?
 What other forms of payment?

 Yes!
 We accept credit card, cash, check, and most forms of common payment.
 We can accept credit card on site at the time of the appointment or over the phone.
-We also accept online payments by paypal or credit card through our invoicing to businesses.
+We also accept online payments by PayPal or credit card through our online invoices.

 Why doesn’t SD Signings offer ASAP Notary Appointments?